David Bowie 1989 – Tin Machine 1 Era

 🏛️ Compass Point Studios

-🎸 Event: Mixing and Additional Recording: Tin Machine
+🎸 Event: Recording: Mixing and Additional Tin Machine Sessions

-🗒️ Note: Bowie and the band (Reeves Gabrels, Hunt Sales, and Tony Sales) continue refining the debut album.
-Producer Kevin Nixon works on the raw, unpolished sound David demands.
-The goal is a “live-in-the-studio” feel, rejecting the over-produced aesthetic of ‘Never Let Me Down’.
+🗒️ Notes: Bowie and the band (Reeves Gabrels, Hunt Sales, and Tony Sales) continue refining the debut album.
+They focus on a raw, unpolished sound, demanding a “live-in-the-studio” feel that explicitly rejects the over-produced aesthetic of ‘Never Let Me Down‘.

 🏛️ Compass Point Studios